aztecrex/haskell-aws-lambda/README.md

 Push `hslambda.zip` up to your Lambda function.

-For my own experimentation, `update.sh` repeatably packages and pushes the test project to AWS Lambda.
+For my own experimentation, `update.sh` repeatably packages and pushes the test project to AWS Lambda. `invoke.sh` invokes the function and displays the results.